Manual Handling

 Manual Handling training is essential for preventing injuries, promoting employee well-being, ensuring legal compliance, improving efficiency, and reducing costs.
 It includes proper risk assessment before undertaking manual handling tasks, focusing primarily on lifting and carrying.

-Additionally, it educates handlers about the science behind lifting and carrying, while effectively demonstrating correct techniques for minimizing injury risk during lifting and putting down.
+Additionally, it educates handlers about the science behind lifting and carrying, while effectively demonstrating the correct techniques for minimising injury during both lifting and putting down.

-Employers have a legal duty to provide safe working conditions, and manual handling training ensures compliance with health and safety regulations.
+Above all, employers have a legal duty to provide safe working conditions.
+Manual handling training keeps workers safe and also ensures compliance with health and safety regulations.

 This Manual Handling training course benefits both employers and employees.
 Trainees gain a comprehensive understanding of relevant legislation and practical knowledge.
 This equips them to meet manual handling requirements and prevent injuries resulting from incorrect handling procedures